KJHJason/Cultured-Downloader/README.md

      - Alternatively, you can run `wails dev` to run the program in development mode.

 2. Running the executable file
-   - Download the latest Cultured Downloader executable file (.exe) from the [releases page](https://github.com/KJHJason/Cultured-Downloader/releases)
+   - Download the latest Cultured Downloader archive/zip file which will contain the executable files from the [releases page](https://github.com/KJHJason/Cultured-Downloader/releases)
      - Not sure what `x86_64` or `arm64` means?
 Those are the architectures of your system and `x86_64` is the most common architecture for various systems.
        - Note: `x86_64` is also known as `x64` or `amd64` in some systems.
      - Please check your system's architecture before downloading the executable file.
 For instance, Apple M1 Macs are using the `arm64` architecture.